 Chinese consumers are a long way from becoming big spenders, so massive investment is still the fastest and easiest way for China to prop up its economy if push comes to shove.

-Data published Tuesday underscored expectations that China's investment will keep growing at a healthy clip in months ahead.
-It showed that China pulled in $69.2 billion of foreign investment direct in the first seven months of this year, 19 percent above a year ago, and is heading for another year of record foreign direct investment.
+Data published on Tuesday underscored expectations that China's investment will keep growing at a healthy clip in months ahead.
+It showed that China pulled in $69.2 billion of foreign investment direct in the first seven months of this year, which is 19 percent above a year ago, and putting the country on track for another year of record foreign direct investment.

 Without doubt, having heavy investment carries a price.
 Analysts say it generates waste and excess capacity, fuels inflation and produces diminishing economic returns.
 State investment is like an unsustainable life-support system that China needs to wean itself off.

 In 2009 -- the last year for which figures are available -- investment made up 65 percent of China's gross domestic product, a far higher share than in other major or Asian economies.
 Household consumption, however, accounted for just 35 percent, compared with 70 percent in the United States.